PaulChola96/Advanced_Database96/README.md

-# Advanced_Database96
+# AdvancedDatabase_ETL
-A simple demo project ranging from Data pipeline and Data Science.
+A simple demo on how ETL can be used in the Aviation Industry.